luizbgomide/sovereign/spells.md

 ### Everlasting - Level 5
 The spell may be triggered as an Instant action by the caster, imparting a burst of unquenchable life force to all allied creatures within 50 feet.

-For the next five rounds, no affected ally can be reduced below 1 hit point, regardless of the damage inflicted upon them.
-At the end of the spell’s effect, the caster’s own life energy is exhausted, leaving them with only 1 hit point.
+For the next five rounds, no affected ally can be reduced below 1 HP, regardless of the damage inflicted upon them.
+At the end of the spell’s effect, the caster’s own life energy is exhausted, leaving them with only 1 HP.

 A creature can benefit from this spell no more than once per day.